mIRC-Scripters/mirckb/docs/source/beginner/variables.rst

 Dynamic Variable Names
 ----------------------

 In many occasions you may need to save individualized data (data for a particular user or channel for example).
 Dynamic variables allow you to do just that.
-A dynamic variable’s name usually consists of a static part (a part that doesn’t change) and a dynamic part (the part that changes).
+A dynamic variable's name usually consists of a static part (a part that doesn't change) and a dynamic part (the part that changes).

 Setting Values
 ~~~~~~~~~~~~~~